ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Module 4 : MongoDB

-MongoDB database used on the backend to store all information for the application.
-The Mongoose npm library is used to simplify database querying.
-All database related files were stored in the following folders:
+MongoDB document database was used on the backend to store all information for the application.
+The Mongoose ODM was used to simplify database querying.
+All database related files were stored were the following folders in the express api:

 - `models` folder - All data models / types
 - `services` folder - All database queries

-To perform joins on multiple collections in the backend, two joined "Views" were created in the `models` folder.
-These models combine data from multiple MongoDB collections.
-They can be queried like regular MongoDB collections.
-These views are called:
+To perform joins on multiple collections in the backend, two joined "Views" were created in the models folder.
+These models combined data from multiple MongoDB collections.
+They could be queried like regular MongoDB collections.
+These views were called:

 - `Bay_View`
 - `House_View`